nekernel-org/nekernel/ReadMe.md

 ## Installation:

-- MinGW/GCC for the Kernel, Bootloader and the SCI.
+- MinGW/GCC for the Kernel, Bootloader and the LibSCI.
 - Netwide Assembler, for the x64 assemblies if needed.
 - The ToolchainKit, to embed a C++ suite in the OS.